 The Policy is for all those who work or volunteer with children within an agency or parish of the Archdiocese and is intended to support and underpin the pastoral role of priests, religious, pastoral associates, pastoral workers, parishioners and other volunteers and promote an environment in which the dignity and safety of children and young people is paramount.

 Our Safeguarding Children, Young People and Vulnerable Adults Statement of Commitment has been signed by all members of the PLDT and all staff.
 Volunteers will also need to sign this Code.
 Working with Children Checks and are also required of all staff and volunteers and Police Checks are required by some staff.
 Please contact the office for further details.

-Our Safeguarding Children, Young People and Vulnerable Adults Code of Conduct has recently been updated and has been signed by our Leadership Teams to confirm their ongoing commitment to a culture of Safeguarding in our Parish.
+The Safeguarding Children and Young People Code of Conduct and Declaration was updated in November 2021 and has been signed by our Leadership Teams to confirm their ongoing commitment to a culture of Safeguarding in our Parish.

 These documents apply to all parish personnel, including parish employees, volunteers, contractors and clergy.

 Our school and parish have adopted The Victorian Reportable Conduct Scheme as of 1 July 2017.
 The Victorian Reportable Conduct Scheme seeks to improve organisations’ responses to allegations of child abuse and neglect by their workers and volunteers.
 The scheme is established by the Child Wellbeing and Safety Act 2005 (the Act).
 The Commission for Children and Young People is responsible for administering the scheme.